Mathinraj/msoffice/README.md

 Method 2 :

   Step 1 : Download the "Activator.cmd" or
-           go to https://github.com/mathinraj/msoffice and slide over the dropdown menu and click download as zip.
+           go to https://github.com/mathinraj/msoffice and slide over the code menu and click download as zip.
+           (use desktop site)

   Step 2 : Extract the zip file.